Bounce rates are at an all-time high for some websites. In some cases, site owners are seeing between 70% to 90% bounce rates.

 Best Practices for Using Exit Intent Popups

-Before you begin crafting your exit intent Poptins, we want to share a few more best practices to abide by.
+Before you begin crafting your exit intent popups, we want to share a few more best practices to abide by.

 Keep Your Popup Forms Short

-The last thing a visitor wants to do when they’re trying to leave is fill out a long form.
-Ideally, you want your popup form to have as few fields as possible.
+The last thing visitors want to do when they’re trying to leave is fill out a long form.
+Ideally, your popup form should have as few fields as possible.

 So only focus on gathering the information you need.
 This is why most popup forms only have two fields — first name and email address.

-However, you can take it a step further and ask them to check boxes.
+However, you can take it further and ask them to checkboxes.
 For example, to choose which topics they’re interested in learning about via your newsletter.

 You can use these details to learn more about your audience and how to best segment your email marketing campaigns.